catcakie/catcakie/README.md

 🔭 I’m currently working on getting a Bachelor's degree in Computer Science

-🌱 I’m currently learning Assembly and Data Structures & Algorithms

-💬 Ask me about my pet budgies!
+💬 Ask me about my pet budgies or perfumes!

 📫 How to reach me: Nom#5643 on Discord